Limited Liability Clauses Involve Contract Terms That Attempt to Impose Risk Exposure CapsPage last modified: June 25 2021

 A Limited Liability Clause May Be Enforceable.
 Generally, Courts Will Review Whether the Exact Circumstance Described In the Clause Is What Occurred Whereas a Restriction Stated As a Limited For Anything and Everything That Could Happen Is Unenforceable.

-It is common that a businesses will use clauses or terms within a contract in an effort to impose a 'limited liability clause' upon a customer, or others with whom the business has dealings.
-In some, and perhaps most, circumstances a 'limited liability clause' will be valid; however, in a remaining many circumstances, such a clause may be deemed invalid by the courts.
+Often businesses will attempt to impose a limited liability clause within contractual agreements.
+To the party against whom such a clause is against, such a clause can appear ominous at first glance.
+In some, and perhaps most, circumstances a limited liability clause will be valid; however, in a remaining many circumstances, such a clause may be deemed invalid by the courts.

 The law relating to limited liability clauses restricts the validity of such clauses to circumstances that are specificly clear and exact.
 Essentially, a broad blanket style limited liability clause fails to negate liability.
 For a clause to apply, the specific concern that actually arises must be identified within the clause.
 Attempts to exclude liability for general concerns such as, "all defects" or "any errors" will likely fail.
 This is especially applicable where the contract containing a purported limited liability clause is a standard form contract known as a contract of adhesion in which the non-drafting party is without opportunity to negotiate the terms of the contract and must either accept the contract as it is or avoid the business transaction altogether.
 In regards to limited liability clauses, in Bauer v.
 The Bank of Montreal, S.C.R.
 102 at 108 the Supreme Court said: